-From time to time, Investco has also purchased common shares in privately negotiated transactions.
-Through December 31, 2019, Investco had purchased an additional 75,069 common shares in such privately negotiated transactions for a total aggregate purchase price of \$1,109,025.
-No such transactions occurred during the three-month period ended December 31, 2019.
+From time to time, AMIC Ltd. has also purchased common shares in privately negotiated transactions.
+Through December 31, 2020, AMIC Ltd. had purchased an additional 75,069 common shares in such privately negotiated transactions for a total aggregate purchase price of \$1,109,025.
+No such transactions occurred during the three-month period ended December 31, 2020.

-During 2019, the directors of AmerInst were granted 2,499 shares of our common stock as part of their compensation for services rendered as members of our board of directors.
-The shares received were transferred to each director out of shares previously repurchased by Investco.
-These transfers were exempt from the registration requirements of Section 5 of the Securities Act pursuant to the exemption provided by Section 4(a)(2) thereof and Rule 506(b) of Regulation D promulgated thereunder as transfers solely involving accredited investors.
-AmerInst did not receive any proceeds in connection with these director stock grants nor were any underwriting discounts or commissions paid to any person in connection with these transactions.
+During 2020, the directors of AmerInst were granted 2,156 shares of our common stock as part of their compensation for services rendered as members of our board of directors.
+The shares received were transferred to each director out of shares previously repurchased by AMIC Ltd. These transfers were exempt from the registration requirements of Section 5 of the Securities Act pursuant to the exemption provided by Section 4(a)(2) thereof and Rule 506(b) of Regulation D promulgated thereunder as transfers solely involving accredited investors.
+AmerInst did not receive any proceeds in connection with these director share grants nor were any underwriting discounts or commissions paid to any person in connection with these transactions.

-As of December 31, 2019, there were 1,573 holders of record of our common shares.
-During 2019 and 2018, we paid total ordinary cash dividends of \$315,026 and \$322,162, respectively, which represented a single annual dividend of \$0.50 per share.
+As of February 28, 2021, there were 1,556 holders of record of our common shares.
+During 2020, we paid no ordinary cash dividends.
+During 2019, we paid total ordinary cash dividends of \$315,026, which represented a single annual dividend of \$0.50 per share.
 During 2019, the dividend amount paid was reduced by \$19,335, which represented a write back of uncashed dividends issued prior to 2014 to shareholders that we have been unable to locate.
-During 2018 the dividend amount paid was reduced by \$8,745, which represented a write back of uncashed dividends issued prior to 2013 to shareholders that we have been unable to locate.
 The declaration of dividends by our Board of Directors is dependent upon our capacity to insure or reinsure business, profitability, financial condition, and other factors which the Board of Directors may deem appropriate.
 As described under "Item 1. - Business", under Bermuda law, AMIC Ltd. is prohibited from declaring or paying any dividend to AmerInst if such payment would reduce the net realizable value of its assets to an amount less than the aggregate value of its liabilities, issued share capital and share premium accounts.
 In addition, AMIC Ltd. must be able to pay its liabilities as they fall due after the payment of a dividend.